thirtythreeforty/dotfiles/README.md

 (You can pass the original URL too.)
 This will remove the plugin's directory and remove it as a submodule from the dotfiles repo.

+Finally, you can update all plugins in one fell swoop with:

+    update-vim-plugins

+This walks over each element in `~/dotfiles/vim/bundle` and fetches and checks out `origin/HEAD`.

 ### Emacs plugins

 Emacs performs its own package management via Spacemacs.